-Smoking causes at least 11 other types of cancer that affect men.
+Smoking causes at least 13 other types of cancer that affect men.

 All types of smoking increase the risk - including roll-ups, pipes and cigars.
+We don't know how vaping affects your future health.

 Even if you don't smoke, breathing in other people's smoke still increases your risk of lung and other cancers.